 Graduates with a master's degree can compete for similar roles as forensic scientists, but often those with jobs with higher pay that require a more specialized skill set, such as toxicologist, DNA analyst, chemist, and crime scene investigator.

 With rapidly advancing technologies in distance learning over the last several years, many students today pursue their training and degrees online.
-Learners in remote forensic science degree programs can often save time and money by completing requirements online.
+Learners can now save time and money by completing requirements and attending their forensic science college online.
 Moreover, distance students with a day job or familial obligations usually enjoy the scheduling flexibility that often comes with forensic science degrees online.
 Here’s a list of the pros and cons of online learning for aspiring forensic science professionals.

 |Asynchronous learning formats allow students to complete coursework on their own time with few to no scheduled class meetings.||The flexibility of online learning can sometimes be challenging for students who learn best in highly structured environments.
 Distance students need to be self-starters and well-organized to stay on track.|